MizaGBF/GBFAP/readme.md

 You can now host the project in the way you prefer.
 You only need to use `-init` and `-force` once.
 Simply do `python updater.py -download` for future updates.

+Note: Some files will still be accessed remotely (like sound files).

 ### You DON'T want to host the assets
 1. Copy this repo.